reinteractive-open/form-object-model/README.md

 end
 ```

 You can then set the value of the fields, in a consistent way, regardless of the field type.
-This is like so:
+This is done like so:

 ```ruby
 form.name  = "Joe Bloggs"